On this page

 The Victorian Government banned the disposal of e-waste to landfill on 1 July 2019.

 E-waste is growing three times faster than general waste in Australia.
 This stream of waste contains hazardous materials which can harm the environment and human health.
-It also contains valuable materials which are scarce and worth recovering.
+It also contains valuable materials such as copper, silver, gold and aluminium which are scarce and worth recovering.

 We are facilitating $15 million of funding via two rounds of the E-waste Infrastructure Grants that aim to:

 With the development of Victoria’s E-waste Collection Network (VECN), there has been an increased need to build reprocessing capacity and capability to safely manage the growing volumes of Victoria’s e-waste.

 Round two prioritises building e-waste reprocessing capacity and addressing remaining gaps in the VECN.
 It comprises two streams of grants: